SavageGarrett/Portfolio-Website/README.md

 ```

 ## Limitations and Suggestions
-Current Functionality allows only for the server to be ran with the aforementioned commands, the html page files are stored in the location:
+Current Functionality allows only for the server to be ran with the aforementioned commands, the html page files are stored in the location.
 ```powershell
 .\views\
 ```
-In order for ports to be changed and other start parameters to be evaluated, you will need to access the file:
+In order for ports to be changed and other start parameters to be evaluated, you will need to access this file.
 ```powershell
 .\bin\www
 ```